 Birmingham’s Wildlife Conservation Park might be smaller than some zoos, but it’s still got great reviews on TripAdvisor.
 You’ll find some of the more unusual species here, like prickly porcupines, lynx and rare ocelots.

-Entry prices are reasonable too – at just £6.75 adult entry, it’s a great choice for those on a budget.
-Five Ways, the nearest station, takes less than an hour to reach from Wolverhampton and Coventry, and return tickets will cost less than £10 per person*.
+Entry prices are reasonable too, so it’s a great choice for those on a budget.
+Five Ways, the nearest station, takes less than an hour to reach from Wolverhampton and Coventry.

 If you’ve got an Anytime Day Return ticket, you can return as late as you like so, make a day of it.
 Cannon Hill Park, next door, has mini-golf, and there are botanical gardens less than a 10-minute taxi ride away.